-At the end of the residency, the Jamme Masjid will invite the general public into the main prayer hall and female prayer room.
-This will provide an opportunity for non-muslims to experience Jamaat (Arabic: جماعتِ ) (meaning Assembly) first hand via a site-specific re-presentation, to open debate and question representation.
+The Jamme Masjid invite the general public into the main prayer hall and female prayer room, providing an opportunity for Muslims and non-Muslims to experience Jumu'ah prayer first hand via the site-performances.

 Please see project blog for more info: www.site-integrity.com.